 - Drink ice water or apply an ice pack at the onset of a hot flash.

 - Wear cotton or lightweight, breathable fabrics and dress in layers so you can adjust as needed.

 - Try practicing meditation or relaxation exercises to manage stress, which can be a trigger.

 - Avoid triggers such as warm rooms, spicy foods, caffeinated beverages, and alcohol.

 Leuprolide acetate can cause depression.
-Contact your care providers if you develop depressive symptoms including irritability, lack of interest in normal activities, insomnia or hypersomnia (sleeping to much), changes in appetite, hopelessness and sadness.
+Contact your care providers if you develop depressive symptoms including irritability, lack of interest in normal activities, insomnia or hypersomnia (sleeping too much), changes in appetite, hopelessness, and sadness.

 Weakening of the Bones (Osteoporosis)